-I think a funny way you can learn patience from a hairstylist is from being their mannequin!
+I think a fun way you can learn patience from a hairstylist is from being their mannequin!

-Who else would your parent practice on when they get inspired at eight thirty at night?
+Who else would your parents practice on when they get inspired at eight-thirty at night?
 You!
-I believe that also teaches them the importance of always working on your craft and staying focused.
+I believe that it also teaches them the importance of always working on your craft and staying focused.

 It lets you know that everything doesn’t come overnight and you will always have to time your time.

 If you don’t have patience, you will feel like you’re in a rushed mindset.
 You are always feeling as if you aren’t getting anywhere.
 Looking over the journey of a hairstylist can be a humbling experience.